How to Become a Notary in New York

 How do I renew my notary commission in New York?

-Submit a completed notary renewal application and a $60 fee to the county clerk where you are commissioned within six months of your expiration date.
+- Submit a completed notary renewal application along with the $60 fee within six months of your expiration date.

-Once your application is approved, you will receive a replacement identification card from the Department of State within three to four months of the date the county clerk receives your application for reappointment as a notary public.
+Once your application is approved, you will receive a new identification card from the New York Secretary of State.

 Who appoints notaries in New York?

 The secretary of state appoints, commissions, and regulates notaries public in New York.
-Individuals applying to become a New York notary must submit their notary applications to the Department of State.
+Applicants who wish to become New York notaries must submit their notary applications to the Department of State.

 Division of Licensing Services